Kevin E. Lofton, FACHE

 Dr. Willerson is a Phi Beta Kappa graduate of The University of Texas at Austin, where he has been named a distinguished alumnus.
 He was a member of Alpha Omega Alpha at Baylor College of Medicine in Houston, where he earned his medical degree and has also been named a distinguished alumnus.
 He completed his medical and cardiology training as an intern, resident, and research and clinical fellow at the Massachusetts General Hospital in Boston, and his training as a clinical associate at the National Institutes of Health (NIH) in Bethesda, Maryland.

-He is the former chairman of the National American Heart Association Research Committee and of the NIH Cardiovascular and Renal Study Section.
+He is the former chair of the National American Heart Association Research Committee and of the NIH Cardiovascular and Renal Study Section.
 He has received the Award of Merit from the American Heart Association and has served as a member of the board of directors and steering committee of the National American Heart Association.
 Before coming to The University of Texas Medical School at Houston, Dr. Willerson was professor of Medicine and director of the Cardiovascular Division at The University of Texas Southwestern Medical School in Dallas, and director and principal investigator of the National Heart, Lung, and Blood Institute's Specialized Center of Research under a major grant from the NIH.
 Upon his departure, UT Southwestern Medical School honored Dr. Willerson by establishing the James T. Willerson Distinguished Chair in Cardiovascular Medicine.